mitsuhiko/minijinja/minijinja-py/README.md

 * MiniJinja's python binding understand what `__html__` is when it exists on a string subclass.
 This means that a `markupsafe.Markup` object will appear as safe string in MiniJinja.
 This information can also flow back to Python again.
+* Stringification of objects uses `__str__` which is why mixed Python and MiniJinja objects can be a bit confusing at times.
+* Where in Jinja2 there is a difference between `foo["bar"]` and `foo.bar` which can be used to disambiugate properties and keys, in MiniJinja there is no such difference.
+  However methods are disambiugated so `foo.items()` works and will correctly call the method in all cases.

 ## Sponsor